-Frances Garrett, joined by Parker DeBaryshe on guitar, played three songs off her 2018 EP, “pockets.”
+Frances Garrett, joined by Parker DeBaryshe on guitar, played three songs off their 2018 EP, "pockets."

-Garrett started off the session with “famous.”
-Her dream-like keyboard tune and vocals had listeners focused on the love story she told through her lyrics.
-With guitar joining in, the second track was “treehouse.”
+Garrett started off the session with "famous."
+Their dream-like keyboard tune and vocals had listeners focused on the love story they told through their lyrics.
+With guitar joining in, the second track was "treehouse."
 The tune tells the story of a fantasy treehouse in Harvard Square, where two lovesick beings could hide out.
-Finally, Frances Forever performed “cry inside my car” - a song with a melancholic message, hidden within a bright, poppy melody.
+Finally, Frances Forever performed "cry inside my car" - a song with a melancholic message, hidden within a bright, poppy melody.

-Frances Forever’s inspirations are delightfully apparent in her music.
+Frances Forever's inspirations are delightfully apparent in their music.

-The project’s name is a play on words of the Mitski song, “Francis Forever."
-Combined with Garrett’s own name, there is a similarity between the two artists.
-Garrett said she is also inspired by the British artist, Rex Orange County.
+The project's name is a play on words of the Mitski song, "Francis Forever."
+Combined with Garrett's own name, there is a similarity between the two artists.
+Garrett said they are also inspired by the British artist, Rex Orange County.

 Chosen as the favorite entry from Massachusetts to NPR's Tiny Desk Contest, Frances Forever will perform at WBUR CitySpace on Friday, August 23rd, co-presented by WERS.